utsav0/daily-dev-tips/src/pages/posts/javascript-detecting-which-key-is-pressed.md

 You might find yourself in a situation where certain keypresses might do something for your application or game.

-Today we'll be looking at how we can detect which key is pressed in JavaScript.
+Today we'll be looking at detecting which key is pressed in JavaScript.

-The end result is this cool little playground:
+The result is this cool little playground:

 ![JavaScript detect keypress](https://cdn.hashnode.com/res/hashnode/image/upload/v1617951849345/d-f651Yu_.gif)